Queen sacrifice: Classification

+Despite the terminology "sham", sham queen sacrifices are still often considered brilliancies and are often featured in famous games.

 On the other hand, "real" sacrifices, according to Spielmann, are those where the compensation is not immediate, but more positional in nature.
-Because the queen is the most powerful piece (see chess piece relative value), positional sacrifices of the queen virtually always entail some partial material compensation (for example, sacrificing the queen for a rook and bishop).
+Because the queen is the most powerful piece, positional sacrifices of the queen virtually always entail some partial material compensation (for example, sacrificing the queen for a rook and bishop).